Georgia SB 406 Passes: HOA Reform Awaits Governor Kemp's Signature

 SB 406 raises the foreclosure threshold from $2,000 to $4,000 in unpaid association dues, not including fines or fees.
 The bill also allows foreclosure if dues are unpaid for 12 months and exceed $2,000.
 Additionally, HOAs and their management companies are banned from purchasing homes at foreclosure sales, preventing self-dealing conflicts of interest.

-When will Georgia SB 406 become law?
+When does Georgia SB 406 take effect?

 Does SB 406 cap HOA fines in Georgia?